w3f/polkadot-wiki-old/docs/polkadot/node/governance/index.md

 Let's use the above image as an example.

-If there is publicly submitted referendum only has 25% turnout, the tally of "aye" votes has to reach 66% for it to pass since we applied the ``Positive Turnout Bias``.
+If there is publicly submitted referenda only has 25% turnout, the tally of "aye" votes has to reach 66% for it to pass since we applied the ``Positive Turnout Bias``.

-In contrast, when it has 75% turnout, the tally of "aye" votes has to reach 54%, which means that as more token holders vote on referendum, then the super-majority required decreases as the turnout increases.
+In contrast, when it has 75% turnout, the tally of "aye" votes has to reach 54%, which means that as more token holders vote on referenda, then the super-majority required decreases as the turnout increases.

 Suppose there is a unanimous proposal proposed by the council, ``Negative Turnout Bias`` would be used, so that means the proposal is passed by default.
 Hence, more token holders have to participate in voting to prevent it from passing if they do not like this proposal.

-Referring to the above image, when the referendum only has 25% turnout, the tally of "nay" votes has to reach 34% for it to reject.
+Referring to the above image, when the referenda only has 25% turnout, the tally of "nay" votes has to reach 34% for it to reject.

 In short, when turnout rate is low, a super-majority is required to pass the proposal, which means a higher threshold of "aye" (yes) votes have to be reached, but as turnout increases towards 100%, it becomes a simple-majority.